huanyushi/huanyushi.github.io/_posts/2024/2024-04-10-green-function-zero-temperature.md

 $$

 ## 3. Free fermions
-As an example of the above formalism, we will consider the single particle Green's function for a noninteracting homogeneous system of fermions.
+As an example of the above formalism, we will consider the single-particle Green's function for a noninteracting homogeneous system of fermions.
 The Hamiltonian of the system is

 $$
 \begin{equation}